Those germs can be especially threatening for seniors. Here’s how to decrease risk for winter illnesses.

 For our senior citizens, illnesses like the flu and pneumonia can be dangerous and lead to hospitalization and sometimes death.

-“Just as a young infant hasn’t built up the immunities yet, many times the elderly are more vulnerable because their immune system isn’t able to fight off infection like a younger, healthier person,” says Cash, who has been an advanced practice nurse for more than 20 years.
+“Just as a young infant hasn’t built up the immunities yet, many times the elderly are more vulnerable because their immune system isn’t able to fight off infection like a younger, healthier person,” said Cash, who has been an advanced practice nurse for more than 20 years.

 Chronic conditions like asthma, diabetes and heart disease, which are more common in older populations, compound their risk factors because these conditions weaken the immune system so the body is not able to fight off the infection as easily.
-Environmental conditions can also affect the risks, Cash says.
+Environmental conditions can also affect the risks, Cash said.
 Smoking, for instance, and even second-hand smoke can increase the chances of complications from respiratory illness.

 How to decrease risks

 Annual vaccinations are very important for older populations.
 A flu shot is needed yearly.
-For pneumonia, seniors should get a Prevnar 13 shot the first year and a Pneumovax 23 the second, Cash says.
+For pneumonia, seniors should get a Prevnar 13 shot the first year and a Pneumovax 23 the second, Cash said.

-“It doesn’t always prevent it 100 percent, but it does decrease the incidence and severity of pneumonia,” she says.
+“It doesn’t always prevent it 100 percent, but it does decrease the incidence and severity of pneumonia,” she said.
 “I tell my patients you could still get it, but the vaccine will hopefully lessen the severity of the infection and prevent hospitalization.
 Over 50,000 patients a year die from pneumonia, and that’s something that can be prevented.”